cjschu17/hcil-20/Academic-Conference-Paragraphs.md

 - 156 paragraphs appear in first 8 books in the three manscripts.
 - Venetus A has 126 unique Paragraphoi
 - Venetus B has 38 unique Edents
-- Upsilion 1.1 has 94 unique Edents
+- Upsilon 1.1 has 94 unique Edents

 ---